Ballexx/Ballexx/README.md

 ### About me
 * From 🇸🇪
-* I'm 19 years old
+* I'm 20 years old
-* Software Engineering student
+* I currently work as an IT-technician
 ---

 ### 💻 Most used languages